 Mulching is the best way to protect soil moisture from the sun and wind.
 And it provides cool soil temperatures that are best for root growth.
-I generally use Back-to-Earth Cotton Burr mulch or similar compost.
+I generally use Back to Earth Composted Cotton Burrs or similar compost.
 When mulching your plants with compost, every time you water, some of the nutrients are absorbed by the water, making a mild compost tea which is liquid gold for new transplants.

 Fill both the watering basin (depression in the soil at the base of the plants) and cover a wider circle around the plant as well.
 A one-inch thick layer is just right.
 Other suitable mulching materials include small, crushed gravel, pine needles, pecan shells (excellent for keeping dogs and cats off your flower beds) or finely shredded bark/leaves/stems (available at the city dump).
 Use all at the same depth of 1 inch.

 Put 1-2 tablespoons of Medina Fish Blend in a gallon of water and water new transplants with the mixture.
 Also, get a good misting bottle and fill it with Medina/water blend and coat the leaves in the early morning as the sun is just coming up.
 You’ll be amazed at how the plants respond.
 Apply every 10 to 14 days.